N. Uras Demir, Ph.D.

 Teaching Assistant

-I served as a teaching assistant for ten quarters for the following courses at UC Irvine: year-long Statistics and Probability sequence (twice), Computer-Based Research in Social Sciences, Political Science Research Design, Introduction to International Relations, and Introduction to Economics.
+I served as a teaching assistant for ten quarters for the following courses at UC Irvine: year-long Statistics and Probability Sequence (three times), Computer-Based Research in Social Sciences, Political Science Research Design, Introduction to International Relations, and Introduction to Economics.